 Official Releases: Single, EP, or Full-length Album (studio OR live recordings!)

 Voice-over: Audio-book, Podcast, etc.

-Let's chat about what were you are in your musical journey, and I'll let you know how I can assist the process!
+Let's chat about where you are in your musical journey, and I'll let you know how I can assist the process!

 I believe the magic of the recording studio lies in subtle factors; some can be attributed to the juxtaposition of tension and comfort within the artist - the pressure to utilize studio-time to get that perfect take, and the ease of knowing the engineer has all of the unknowns under control.
 My mission is to bring the qualities of both excitement and relaxation to unorthodox 'location recording' (i.e. outside the conventional studio, whether it be my home studio, yours, or a public space), by committing to a patient demeanor, and doing everything in my power to make the artist feel comfortable and ready to create.
 Even burning a little sage, palo santo, and incense can be a great boost for the atmosphere!